floooh/floooh.github.io/_posts/2017-01-02-yakc-overview.md

 #### What's Next

-I guess that's is enough for today :) My plan is to have a look at the Emulator Core next, starting with the lowest-level layer (memory system, clock, and the system bus), and then continue with the CPU and support chip emulation and finally how to build a complete system by connecting chips through the system bus.
+I guess that's enough for today :) My plan is to have a look at the Emulator Core next, starting with the lowest-level layer (memory system, clock, and the system bus), and then continue with the CPU and support chip emulation and finally how to build a complete system by connecting chips through the system bus.
 After that there should